jauhararifin/cptool/README.md

 You can add timeout parameter too like this `cptool test <solution-name> --timeout 5s`, just like the `cptool run` command.

+## List Languages

+You can run `cptool lang` to list all available languages.

 ## Adding New Language

 Cptool currently support three languages: C, C++, Pascal.
 The language is defined in `langs` directory in your installation folder (default is `~/.cptool`).
 You can add new language by adding new folder in that directory (`<installation-directory>/langs`).
 The folder name will be the language name.
 Inside that folder you need to add four files: `compile`, `debugcompile`, `run`, and `lang.conf`